ConfigureID/gh-actions/README.md

 ### Attach build artifact to release

-> Given an artifact (defaults to `build-output`), a release name (tag) and filename, uploads and attaches the artifact as a zip file to the release.
+> Given an artifact (defaults to `build-output`), a release name (tag) and filename, uploads and attaches the artifact to the release.

+- If the artifact contains multiple files, it will generate a zip file with the contents.
+- If the artifact contains a single file, it will rename it to the specified filename (with the source file extension) and upload that file

+Using the `dir` property, the first behavior can be **forced** on single-file artifacts as well.

 See contents [here](attach-release-artifact/action.yml).

 **Steps**
 - Download the build artifact by name (defaults to `build-output`) to a temp directory
-- Creates a zip file from the temp directory using the provided `filename`
+- Mutiple files: Creates a zip file from the temp directory using the provided `filename`
+- Single file: Rename the artifact to `filename.<artifact-extension>`
-- Uploads and attaches the zip file to the list of release assets
+- Uploads and attaches the resulting file to the list of release assets

 **Usage**
 ```yaml